TapanBaral/Nextflow_scRNA_seq/README.md

 # WORKFLOW FOR SINGLE CELL RNA-SEQ DATA ANALYSIS

 This is a nextflow pipeline for  single cell RNA-seq data analysis.
-It takes paired end fastq.zg files generated from 10X or smartseq2 platform.
+It takes paired end fastq.gz  files generated from 10X or smartseq2 platform.
 STAR or salmon alignment tool can be used to read quantification.
-The output of the pipeline is a seuratObject rds file, which can be further used for downstream analysis.
+The final output of the pipeline is data integration rds seuratObject output using seurat CCA.
+The output can futher be used for downstream analysis.

+This pipeline perform following steps,
+ Qluality check using fastqc

 ## SET UP NEXTFLOW